sammi-turner/Dotfiles/README.md

 For plug-ins, I use [vim-plug](https://www.youtube.com/watch?v=nDv9iPv_8R4).

-The only plug-in I have installed right now is [Conqueror of Completion](https://github.com/neoclide/coc.nvim/wiki/Install-coc.nvim).
+The only plug-in I have installed and configured right now is [Conqueror of Completion](https://github.com/neoclide/coc.nvim/wiki/Install-coc.nvim).

 # .emacs